railtracks

 - __pydantic_custom_init__: Whether the model has a custom

-function. - __pydantic_decorators__: Metadata containing the decorators defined on the model.
+__init__function. - __pydantic_decorators__: Metadata containing the decorators defined on the model.

 This replaces

-from Pydantic V1. - __pydantic_generic_metadata__: Metadata for generic models; contains data used for a similar purpose to __args__, __origin__, __parameters__ in typing-module generics.
+Model.__validators__andModel.__root_validators__from Pydantic V1. - __pydantic_generic_metadata__: Metadata for generic models; contains data used for a similar purpose to __args__, __origin__, __parameters__ in typing-module generics.
 May eventually be replaced by these.

 - __pydantic_parent_namespace__: Parent namespace of the model, used for automatic rebuilding of models.